-The Graduate Council is composed of a Council chair (and alternate), a faculty representative from each academic college, 2 graduate students, and 6 at-large faculty representatives.
+The Graduate Council is composed of a Council chair (and alternate), a faculty representative from each academic college, two graduate students, and six at-large faculty representatives.

 The Dean and Associate Deans of the College of Graduate and Interdisciplinary Studies, a representative from the NDSU Libraries and representatives from the Graduate School shall automatically serve as non-voting members.

 The following guidelines prescribe the designation of Council members.
 A list of academic colleges may be found in Appendix A.